What is the history of the Rockefeller Center Christmas Tree?

 Facts About the Tree

 The iconic Christmas tree stands each year in front of the General Electric skyscraper, the most famous building in the Rockefeller Center complex.
-But, as well as this famous emblem, the angel sculptures that decorate Channel Gardens are also famous, on the path leading to the tree, with these figures present ever since 1969!
+As well as this famous emblem, the angel sculptures that decorate Channel Gardens are also famous, on the path leading to the tree, with these figures present ever since 1969!

 It wasn’t until the 1950s that scaffolding began to be used to set up and decorate the Rockefeller Center Christmas tree.
-Until that moment, over 20 men and ten days of work were needed to set up the tree.
+Until that moment, over 20 men and 10 days of work were needed to set up the tree.
 But today modern techniques speed up this process enormously.

 And the star that crowns the tree is made of Swarovski crystals.
 The first time this firm designed an ornament for this New York icon was in 2004.